Blackbear Bosin: Painting and sketching

 Bosin began practicing art while attending St. Patrick's Mission School in Anadarko, where he was able to study Kiowa and European art through the school's collections.
 It was through his observations of historical art forms that he learned how to manipulate bodily proportions, create anatomically correct figures, and emulate the style of the Kiowa Six.
 He was also heavily influenced by his mother, who was an accomplished bead worker.

 A self-taught artist, Bosin attributed his distinctive artistic style to his lack of formal arts training and relative isolation from other practicing artists.
 His work became increasingly complex and dynamic, reflecting the influence of surrealists and his incorporation of culturally specific scenes and subject matter.
 He wove a unique aesthetic combining the Southern Plains Indians' flat style of painting with modern surrealism, delivered through Bosin's favorite medium, gouache, a type of opaque watercolor paint.
 Watercolors and gouache allowed Bosin to create a controlled layering effect that gave his canvasses their distinctive look.

 Bosin was known to make several drafts of each painting, sometimes making up to ten sketches before transferring the image onto the canvas, to ensure that the composition was correct.
 Bosin also began to include increasingly detailed backgrounds in his paintings that set the tone of the piece and constructed a sense of space.

-Although he was able to paint in the European style of realism, Bosin found no reason to do so.
-In a 1975 interview he stated, “I find it empty.
+Although he could paint in European-style realism, Bosin found no reason to do so.
+In a 1975 interview, he stated: "I find it empty.
 I simply don't care for it.
 I would rather stay within the limitations of Traditional Indian paintings," going on to explain that adapting and reshaping traditional styles better represents the transient, poetic experience he is trying to capture in his work.

-Bosin also frequently sketched, filling his sketchbooks with caricatures, drawings, and cartoons, all of which he signed as “Chief.”
+Bosin also frequently sketched, filling his sketchbooks with caricatures, drawings, and cartoons, all of which he signed as "Chief."
 The first and only time his cartoons were exhibited was in 1979 at the New Britain Museum of American Art in Connecticut.

 Commercial art

 Bosin also worked as a production illustrator and commercial artist.
 In 1952 when he left Boeing to work in the training aids and arts department at McConnell Air Force Base, Bosin produced visual training materials for pilots.
 His instructional booklet, JetRock Jock, took a humorous approach to advising pilots of the various mishaps and dangers of flying.
 The booklet gained popularity and was distributed to other pilot training programs across the United States.

 In 1955, Bosin left the civil service sector to pursue art fulltime.
 He partnered with A.E.
-“Waddy” Wadsworth to open a small commercial art studio where they produced visuals for local movie theaters and small businesses.
+"Waddy" Wadsworth to open a small commercial art studio where they produced visuals for local movie theaters and small businesses.

 Bosin also designed the logos for the Mid-America All-Indian Center in Wichita, and the Wolf Creek nuclear power plant, of Kansas Gas & Electric Co.
 (KG&E, absorbed into Westar, later into Evergy) in Burlington, Kansas.